mdarora/BookStore_project/README.txt

 	-Added bootswatch theme (Darkly), changed nav theme classes to match with bootswatch theme 0414
-	-removed text-dark classes from login and register links
+	-removed text-dark classes from login and register links 0424
+	-Added additional css and javascript links in layout file